magento/devdocs/guides/v2.0/javascript-dev-guide/ui_components_js.md

 </argument>
 {% endhighlight xml%}

-In this example, `visible` is the `key`, `sample_config.sample_provider.visibility` is the `value`.

 - `links`: used for mutual tracking property changes. `links`'s value is an object, composed of the following:

   - `key`: name of the internal property or method which sends and receives the notifications.
-  - `value` - name of the internal property or method which sends and receives the notifications.
-CAn use string templates.
+  - `value` - name of the property or method which sends and receives the notifications.
+Can use string templates.

 Example of using `links` in a component's `.js` file: